HemulGM/DelphiOpenAI/README.md

 # ⚒️ Installation

-To use the library, just add the `root` folder to the IDE library path, or your project source path.
+You can install the package from `GetIt` [directly](https://getitnow.embarcadero.com/openai-for-delphi) in the IDE.
+Or, to use the library, just add the `root` folder to the IDE library path, or your project source path.

 # 🌳 Usage

 The library needs to be configured with your account's secret key which is available on the [website](https://beta.openai.com/account/api-keys).

+Due to the fact that there can be many parameters and not all of them are required, they are configured using an anonymous function.

 **Initialization**